Skip to main content

 FAQ

 ISO 4217 is the international standard that assigns each currency a three-letter code, such as USD for the US dollar or JPY for the Japanese yen.
-Payment systems, banks, and APIs use these codes because they are unambiguous across languages and regions.
+Payment systems, banks, and APIs use these codes because they are unambiguous across languages and regions — the right identifier to store in data rather than the symbol.

-Currencies differ in their symbols, decimal places, and formatting conventions — the yen has no minor unit, while most currencies use two decimals.
-Testing with a varied set surfaces formatting and rounding bugs that a single hard-coded currency would hide.
+Currencies differ in symbols, decimal places, and formatting conventions — the yen has no minor unit, several currencies share the "kr" symbol, and the Indian Rupee uses non-standard grouping separators.
+Testing with a random spread surfaces formatting and rounding bugs that a single hard-coded currency would hide.